 The list of books Thomas has authored include: Building Professional Services: The Sirens’ Song (2002), Mastering Professional Services (2005), Bridging the Services Chasm (2009), Consumption Economics: The New Rules of Tech (2011), B4B: How Technology and Big Data Are Reinventing the Customer-Supplier Relationship (2013), and Technology-as-a-Service Playbook: How to Grow a Profitable Subscription Business (2016).

-Join Thomas Lah as he identifies the latest observations and trends to track for the technology services industry.
+Join Thomas Lah, TSIA’s Executive Director, as he identifies the latest trends and observations for the technology and services industry.